UC-ITSC/OCAT-Intern-Template/README.md

         - [Adding Issues to a Project Board](https://docs.github.com/en/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar)

 ### B. Setup Development Environment
+#### Navigating the OCAT File Structure

+We have created some CodeTours for you to help you understand the first couple tasks.

+Make sure you have installed the recommended extensions, then see the [Starting CodeTours Documentation](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#starting-tours) for instructions on viewing our tours

 1. Clone your new repository
     - [Cloning a Repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)